The most common type of offering on Tibetan Buddhist shrines are made with seven water offering bowls — called “yonchap” in Tibetan.

 How Should I Set Up the Water Offering Bowls?

 Traditionally in Tibetan homes, we make our yonchap every morning.
-In our busy lives in exile in the west, this does not tend to happen daily anymore, but just as often as we can.
+If that is not possible, we do it as often as we can.

 - Start with seven clean bowls — called ting in Tibetan — and a pitcher of fresh water.
 Tibetans usually use silver, brass or copper bowls, which range from very plain to carved and intricately decorated treasures.